-- 11.4 A Councillor who is present at a meeting of Council but who fails to vote on a motion put to the meeting is taken to have voted against themotion. - 11.5 If a Councillor who has voted against a motion put at a Council Meeting so requests, the Chief Executive Officer must ensure that the Councillor's dissenting vote is recorded in Council's minutes. - 11.6 The decision of the Chairperson as to the result of a vote is final, unless the decision is immediately challenged and not fewer than two Councillors rise and call for a division. - 11.7 When a division on a motion is called, the Chairperson must ensure that the division takes place immediately.
+- 11.4 A Councillor who is present at a meeting of Council but who fails to vote on a motion put to the meeting is taken to have voted against themotion. - 11.5 If a Councillor who has voted against a motion put at a Council Meeting so requests, the Chief Executive Officer must ensure that the Councillor's dissenting vote is recorded in Council's minutes. - 11.6 The decision of the Chairperson as to the result of a vote is final, unless the decision is immediately challenged and not fewer than two (2) Councillors rise and call for a division. - 11.7 When a division on a motion is called, the Chairperson must ensure that the division takes place immediately.
 The Chief Executive Officer must ensure that the names of those who vote for the motion and those who vote against it are recorded in Council's minutes for the meeting. - 11.8 When a division on a motion is called, any Councillor who fails to vote will be recorded as having voted against the motion in accordance with Clause 11.4 of this Code. - 11.9 Voting at a meeting, including voting in an election at a meeting, is to be by open means (such as on the voices, by show of hands or by a visible electronic voting system).
-However, Council may resolve that the voting in any election by Councillors for Mayor or Deputy Mayor is to be by secret ballot. - 11.10 All voting at Council Meetings, (including meetings that are closed to the public), must be recorded in the minutes of meetings with the names of Councillors who voted for and against each motion or amendment, (including the use of the casting vote), being recorded.
+However, Council may resolve that the voting in any election by Councillors for Mayor or Deputy Mayor is to be by secret ballot.